Access4Learning/sif3-framework-dotnet/README.md

 - _***Backward Incompatibility***_ Updated the EnvironmentService class constructor to add an IEnvironmentRepository interface.
 - _***Backward Incompatibility***_ Deprecated the IPersistable interface for the IHasUniqueIdentitifer interface from the Tardigrade.Framework NuGet package.
 - Created a new project to hold ASP.NET (.NET Framework) specific code - Sif.Framework.AspNet.
 Moved all ASP.NET specific code from the Sif.Framework to this new project.
 - _***Backward Incompatibility***_ Updated the EnvironmentsController.cs class from the Sif.Framework.EnvironmentProvider project to reference the Sif.Framework.AspNet project.
+The constructor now accepts an IEnvironmentServicer interface rather then constructing it's own.
 - _***Backward Incompatibility***_ Added .NET 6 as a Target Framework to the Sif.Framework project.
 - _***Backward Incompatibility***_ Removed .NET Framework 4.6.1 as a Target Framework from all SDK-style library projects.
 - _***Backward Incompatibility***_ Upgraded all ASP.NET Web API, Demo and Unit Test projects from .NET Framework 4.6.1 to 4.7.2.